 Much to my surprise, I was able to get a meeting with the Dean.
 He talked with me, asked me about my grades and scores and goals.
 At the end of the meeting he said “I believe in you” and admitted me to the university on the spot, assuming my paperwork backed me up when I got it to him.

 The Dean of the Mackay School of Mines took a chance on me.
 Over the years, I hope I have earned that Dean’s faith in me.
-I’ve built a very successful business here, together with my husband of 20 years, Herb.
+I’ve built a very successful business here, together with my husband of almost 30 years, Herb.
 Our company has pumped millions into the Nevada economy in the good years.
 We have also struggled through lean years, and know intimately what many other businesses and individuals have faced throughout this recession.

 I’ve served the community as the Nevada State Water Planner, as Director of the Truckee River Flood Management Project, and on the boards of the Mackay School of Mines, DRI, the Nevada Diabetes Association, the Ward 2 Neighborhood Advisory Board, and many others.
 And all because of one fateful trip to Reno, and meeting a man, the Dean, who trusted and believed in me.